OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - Validate that a secure password policy is in place.
 - The user should confirm the password they set by writing it twice.
 - Update and store the password following [secure practices](Password_Storage_Cheat_Sheet.md).
-- Send the user an email informing them that their password has been reset.
+- Send the user an email informing them that their password has been reset (do not send the password in the email!).
 - Ask the user to re-login.
 Don't auto-login users on password reset!
 - Ask the user if they want to invalidate all of the sessions, or invalidate the sessions by default without prompting the user.